-The basic steps to define a control for a water network model are:
+The basic steps to define a control or rule are:

-- Define the control action
+- Define the action(s)

-- Define the control or rule using the control action
+- Define the control or rule using the action(s) and condition(s)

 These steps are defined below.
 Examples use the “Net3.inp” EPANET INP file to generate the water network model object, called wn.

 Control and rule actions tell the simulator what to do when a condition becomes “true.”

 An action is defined by a target link, the attribute to change, and the value to change it to.

 The following example creates an action that opens pipe 330: